Dongfeng Motor Corporation: Etymology

 The name "Dongfeng" which means "East Wind", is taken from Mao Zedong's famous saying "The east wind shall prevail over the west wind", which means that the power of socialism will surely defeat the power of capitalism.

 Brand efforts and sponsorships

 Dongfeng sponsored the Chinese entry for the 2014–2015 Volvo Ocean Race, a round-the-world sailing race.
 Dongfeng also sponsored the winning entry in the 2017–18 Volvo Ocean Race.

+In June 2025, Dongfeng sponsored Singapore Premier League football club Young Lions as their main sponsor where the brand will appear on the front shirt.

 Controversies

 Some Dongfeng heavy duty trucks are sold as military vehicles, and limited exports under the name Dongfeng Aeolus have occurred.
 Dongfeng has, at times, exported military spec vehicles to conflict-ridden nations and places including 400 to Myanmar in 2005 and 200 into Darfur, Sudan, that same year.
 This precipitated the Government Pension Fund of Norway abstaining from investment in Dongfeng Motor Group for a seven-year period between 2007 and 2014.